Burry Port and Gwendraeth Valley Railway: Converting the canal

 At this time there were also movements to revive the old Carmarthenshire Railway; this had been built as a plateway in 1804, bringing down minerals from Cross Hands to a harbour at Llanelly.
 The Llanelly Railway and Dock Company had opened a line from Llanelly to serve pits in the Cwmamman area, also reaching Cross Hands and extending to Llandeilo.
 In 1861 the LR&D obtained an act of Parliament, the Llanelly Railway (New Lines) Act 1861 (24 & 25 Vict. c. ccxvii), giving authority to extend from Llandeilo to Carmarthen, and the line opened to goods trains in 1864.

 Coupled with the Carmarthen and Cardigan Railway, these schemes represented a definite competitive threat to the Kidwelly and Llanelly Canal and Tramroad Company, and it submitted a bill to Parliament to convert the obsolescent canal system to a railway.
 The bill received the royal assent on 5 July 1865 as the Kidwelly and Burry Port Railway Act 1865 (28 & 29 Vict. c. ccxviii); the canal company was to change its name to the Kidwelly and Burry Port Railway Company (K&BPR).
-It was to absorb Kymer's canal and build 18 1/2 miles of new railways: from Burry Port to a junction with the Mountain Branch of the Llanelly Railway and Dock company at Llanarthney, and a second main line to Cross Hands Colliery.
+It was to absorb Kymer's canal and build 18 1/2 miles of new railways: from Burry Port to a junction with the Mountain Branch of the Llanelly Railway and Dock Company at Llanarthney, and a second main line to Cross Hands Colliery.
 The authorised capital for the project was £120,000, of which £72,400 represented the purchase price of the canal system; as out-dated technology threatened by viable competitors this was plainly a huge over-valuation.

 The new railway system was closely connected with the Burry Port Harbour Company, with which it shared many directors, and the decision was taken to combine the two companies.
 This was done by a further act, the Burry Port and Gwendreath Valley Railway Act 1866 (29 & 30 Vict. c. v), of 30 April 1866 vesting the Burry Port Harbour in the K&BPR and changing the name of the combined undertaking to the Burry Port and Gwendreath Valley Railway.
 The harbour company's share and loan capital of £85,000 was added to that of the K&BPR.
 The company's parliamentary legal advisors included the misspelling Gwendreath in the deposited documents and it was under that name that the company was authorised.
-The company seems not to have noticed the error for two years, but the opportunity to correct the matter was not taken in the Burry Port and Gwendreath Valley Railway Amendment Act 1868 (31 & 32 Vict. c. i), nor in six later acts.
+The company seems not to have noticed the error for two years, but the opportunity to correct the matter was not taken in the Burry Port and Gwendreath Valley Railway Amendment Act 1868 (31 & 32 Vict. c. i), nor in any later acts.